mnorelli/project-4/readme.md

 Don't forget to add referrer restrictions to Google SV Console so others can't use my streetview API

 Then...
+######More Planning
+- add ERD for Rails
+- think through remianing tasks and slim down scope where needed

 ######Basic app
 Rails, to build structure around users and their trips, votes, comments.
 Angular mini-app in the front-end to handle search UI and voting